colinhoglund/yaml-vagrant/README.md

 yaml-vagrant works with the Ansible provisioner using the contained dynamic inventory script ([vagrant.py](https://github.com/colinhoglund/yaml-vagrant/blob/master/vagrant.py)).
 This allows you to define ansible settings and call ansible playbooks for vagrant VMs.

 ## Usage
+yaml-vagrant's _Vagrantfile_ works out of the box without a _vagrant.py_:

+    vagrant up

 The following examples give an idea of what a vagrant.yml file looks like.
 Once the vagrant.yml file has been created, you can use vagrant like you normally would (`vagrant status`, `vagrant up app`, etc.)

 Example vagrant.yml: